regstrtn/india-software-product-companies/README.md

 # List of product based software companies in India

 This repository contains a crowdsourced list of all product based software companies in India.
 While every attempt is made to keep the information as accurate as possible, there could be inaccuracies.
-Please point them out and send a pull request to correct them if possible.
+Please point them out (create an Issue) or send a pull request to correct them if possible.

 #### Salary information
 Salary column denotes the **_lowest_** base salary that these companies offer for SDE1 position.
 This is the fixed cash component, stocks and bonus are not included.